Servlet Life Cycle

 3. Scalable

-Since Servlets can handle multiple requests due to multithreading, it is scalable to be quite responsive.
+Due to multithreading, Servlets can handle multiple requests and are scalable to be quite responsive.
 Servlets are also amenable to various load distribution architectures.
-We can scale the web applications easily with the right load distribution.
+With the right load distribution, we can easily scale web applications.

 4. Robust

-JVM handles all the Servlet programs, including garbage collection and prevention of memory leaks.
+JVM handles all the Servlet programs, including garbage collection and memory leaks prevention.

 Java Servlet Request

-The job of a servlet is to handle the request sent by the client and reply with a response.
+The job of a servlet is to handle the request and reply with a response.
 To handle the client request, Java provides two interfaces named ServletRequest and HTTPServletRequest.
-Both these interfaces have several methods which can allow us to get information in the request.
-Let us see the various interfaces of HTTPRequest.
+Both these interfaces have several methods that can allow us to get information from the request.
+Let us look at the various HTTPRequest interfaces.

 1. HTTP Request Header

 HTTP Request header is used to pass additional information about the client/requestor to the server.
-These include extra information, metadata that the server can use.
-HTTPServletRequest provides getHeaderNames() and getHeader() methods which can be used to extract header names and header values, respectively.
+These include extra information and metadata that the server can use.
+HTTPServletRequest provides getHeaderNames() and getHeader() methods, which can be used to extract header names and header values.
 Let us see some of the common header names sent:

 Accept: This specifies the acceptable media types in the response.